The ICRC in Iraq

 The ICRC encourages the media to report on humanitarian issues by publishing fact sheets, brochures, newsletters and news releases, and highlights the need to protect civilians, health personnel and medical facilities.
 Military personnel, religious scholars, tribal leaders and students deepen their knowledge of the ICRC and international humanitarian law through briefings and presentations.

 Cooperating with other organizations

-The Iraqi Red Crescent (IRCS) and the ICRC work together to respond to the needs of violence-affected people.
+The Iraqi Red Crescent Society (IRCS) and the ICRC work together to respond to the needs of violence-affected people.
 The ICRC trains and coaches IRCS staff and volunteers on how to assess needs in an emergency and supports the IRCS in establishing a specialized pool of disaster management trainers.
-The IRCS has also started to establish emergency response teams, which ICRC support through training on first aid and dead body management.
-The ICRC also donates relief items to reinforce the IRCS’ response capacity.
-Technical support, in terms of both donations and training, is also provided for mine risk awareness programs and dissemination of international humanitarian law.
+The IRCS has also started to establish emergency response teams, which the ICRC supports through training on first aid and dead body management.
+The ICRC also donates relief items to reinforce the response capacity of the IRCS.
+Technical support, in terms of both donations and training, is also provided for mine-risk awareness programmes and dissemination of international humanitarian law.